abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Sums
 ===

 We will now study a construct that is pretty similar to the product but at the same time is very different.
 Similar because, like the product, it is a relation between two sets which allows you to unite them into one, without erasing their structure.
-But different as it encodes a quite different type of relation - a product encodes an **AND** relation between two sets, while the sum encodes an **OR** relation.
+But different as it encodes a quite different type of relation - a product encodes an *and*  relation between two sets, while the sum encodes an *or* relation.

 A sum of two sets $B$ and $Y$, denoted $B + Y$ is a set that contains *all elements from the first set combined with all elements from the second one*.

 ![Sum or coproduct](coproduct.svg)

-We can immediately see the connection with the **OR** logical structure: For example, because a parent is either a mother or a father of a child, the set of all parents is the sum of the set of mothers and the set of fathers, or $P = M + F$.
+We can immediately see the connection with the *or* logical structure: For example, because a parent is either a mother or a father of a child, the set of all parents is the sum of the set of mothers and the set of fathers, or $P = M + F$.

 Defining Sums in Terms of Sets